 Sample 6-Month-Old Sleep Schedule With Feeding Times

-Here’s a realistic, flexible schedule designed with input from pediatric sleep consultants:
+Here’s a realistic, flexible schedule based on input from pediatric sleep consultants :

 7:00 AM – Wake and milk feed